yugabyte/yugabyte-db/docs/content/stable/api/ysql/datatypes/type_datetime/date-time-data-types-semantics/type-interval/custom-interval-domains.md

 ---

 {{< tip title="Download the kit to create the custom interval domains." >}}
-The code that this page presents is included in a larger set of useful re-useable _date-time_ code.
+The code that this page presents is included in a larger set of useful reusable _date-time_ code.
 In particular, it also installs [User-defined _interval_ utility functions](../interval-utilities/).
-The custom interval domains code depends on some of these utilities.
-See [Download the _.zip_ file to create the reusable code that this overall major section describes](../../../intro/#download).
+The custom _interval_ domains code depends on some of these utilities.
+See [Download the _.zip_ file to create the reusable code that this overall major section describes](../../../download-date-time-utilities/).
 {{< /tip >}}

 Each of the sections [The moment-moment overloads of the "-" operator](../interval-arithmetic/moment-moment-overloads-of-minus/) and [The moment-_interval overloads_ of the "+" and "-" operators](../interval-arithmetic/moment-interval-overloads-of-plus-and-minus/) makes the point that hybrid _interval_ arithmetic is dangerous and recommends that you should ensure that you create and use only _"pure months"_,  _"pure seconds"_, or _"pure days"_ _interval_ values.
-And they recommend the adoption of the approach that this section describes so that your good practice will be ensured by using it's APIs rather than the native _interval_ functionality.
+And they recommend the adoption of the approach that this section describes so that your good practice will be ensured by using its APIs rather than the native _interval_ functionality.

 The basic idea is to create a user-defined domain for each of the three kinds of _"pure"_ _interval_, defining each with a constraint function that reinforces the purity—and then to implement appropriate functionality for each domain kind.